lecaillon/PostgreNoSQL/README.md

 ## PostgreNoSQL

-PostgreNoSQL is a POC that allows you to use PostgreSQL like a nosql document database.
+PostgreNoSQL is a POC that allows you to use PostgreSQL like a nosql document-oriented database.